-Sue Lux has been a Special Education Teacher in public and private settings for over 20 years with a Master's degree.
-She will support you during the special education process and advocate for your child’s needs.
-She also has a Master's degree in Administration and Supervision.
+Sue Lux has been a Special Education Teacher in public and private settings for over twenty years.
+She will support you during the special education process and advocate for your child’s needs leading with empathy, kindness and collaboration.

 Sue completed her internship at the Lab School of Washington in DC.
 Her practicum included rigor in learning disabilities and extensive training in phonemic awareness while integrating the arts, creativity, and hands on teacher- created models to facilitate learning.
 She instilled confidence in children who struggled everyday to progress by providing a calm and positive environment with 1-1 or small group instruction.